GelsonSze/Filmworks-SECDV/README.md

 ## Guide
 In order to run the code.
 Please follow the steps.
 LOCAL INSTRUCTIONS
+1. Run npm install to download all dependencies.
-1. Go to the necessary folder and run node movies.js in CMD/terminal
+2. Go to the necessary folder and run node movies.js in CMD/terminal
-2. If one wishes to use random test data for accounts, go to the necessary folder and run node users.js in CMD/terminal.
+3. If one wishes to use random test data for accounts, go to the necessary folder and run node users.js in CMD/terminal.
  - NOTE: The passwords listed in database are hashed, but if you know the actual password, it would still work.
  - Sample Accounts if one wishes to use it
  * Email: hello_world@gmail.com